junhanamaki/active_model_validators_ex/README.md

           validates :array, array_inclusion: {
               # the collection of valid values for array elements
-              in: [0, 1, 2], # it could also be written as a range: 0..2
+              in: [0, 1, 2], # this could also be written as a range: 0..2

               # can be either true or false, indicates if nil is accepted
               # defaults to false
+              allow_nil: true,

+              # can be either true or false, indicates if it accepts empty
+              # arrays. default to true
-              allow_nil: true
+              allow_empty: true
             }
         end